axibase/atsd-use-cases/integrations/aws/route53-health-checks/uptime-report.md

 In addition to cumulative availability over a reporting period, identify the total number of downtime incidents as well as the longest incidents for in-depth diagnostics.

-While [How to Build Availability Report for AWS Route53](README.md) describes how to collect AWS Route53 statistics with Axibase Time Series Database, this article focuses on creating and delivering scheduled uptime reports.
+While [How to Build Availability Report for AWS Route53](README.md) describes how to collect AWS Route53 statistics with Axibase Time Series Database, this integration focuses on creating and delivering scheduled uptime reports.

 ## Preparation